smfo/whatILearntToday/Mobile/Flutter/Dart/requiredParameters.md

 ## Required named parameters

-Somw times we want to use required named parameters where there is no good default value.
-To do this we add the required keyword toe the constructor.
+Some times we want to use required named parameters where there is no good default value.
+To do this we add the required keyword to the constructor.

 ```dart
 class Test {